Trusted WordPress tutorials, when you need them most.

 What Do You Need to Build a WordPress Website?

 WordPress is free for anyone to download and use.
-It is open-source software that gives you the freedom to install it on any kind of website.
+It’s open-source software, which means you’re free to install it on any kind of website.

 If WordPress is free, then where is the cost coming from?